aeakett/firstdraftsandscrapsofpaper/main.md

 ## Copyright
 The single greatest threat to our sub-cultural heritage is copyright.
 There is often a great reverence for the creators of the games we play, and it's fairly well known that nobody has ever gotten rich designing or publishing RPGs.
 Because of those facts, people with access to rare items are often overly (in my opinion) hesitant to share them.
 While I'm sympathetic to individual creators (and *small* companies), I believe that they have a moral responsibility to keep their work reasonably available, and to provide provisions for the release of material in the event of their deaths.
 Larger corporate IP owners I have less sympathy for.
 Either they should keep works reasonably available or they shouldn't complain about copies being made and distributed.
- -atk archive.org takedown of magazines

 ## The Role of Traditional Institutions
 ![That belongs in a museum!](./that_belongs_in_a_museum.png) Donating rare and unique items to a museum or library could be a sollution.
-Indeed there are plenty of rare items in several different collections, though they tend to be part of larger, more general collections (ususally general popular culture collections).
+Indeed there are plenty of rare items in several different collections, though they tend to be part of larger, more general collections (usually general popular culture collections).
 This could prove problematic in the long run as institutional collections policies may dictate deaccessioning materials.[^newspapershreddingfn] The [Strong National Museum of Play's][thestrong] focus on games and play make it the most likely home for important documents.[^strongcredentials] But while it's certainly a good bet for preservation, casual scholarship is still hampered by centralization.

 ## Conclusion
 Here's how I see the current situation: